 The specialized features of project management software give you endless possibilities to create professional dashboards and bespoke reports.
-Not only do these look better, they are much faster to produce than fiddling about trying to get Excel to format correctly.
+Not only do these look better, but they are also much faster to produce than fiddling about trying to get Excel to format correctly.

 This is important because today concepts like testimonials and social proof are how many businesses get and keep clients.
 Making sure that your customers trust you do the job and deliver the project successfully is more important than ever.

 Ralph Beslin and Chitra Reddin, writing in Ivey Business Journal, say that, “At the heart of building trust is the process of communications.”
 Building trust can be done through open, transparent communication: in other words, project dashboards and tailored, meaningful reports instead of emailing difficult-to-interpret spreadsheets.

 Risk #4: Adding More Time To Projects

 It’s true, even though many managers would find it hard to admit.
 You cannot easily collaborate in Excel.
 Project managers have folders full of different versions.
-Research by financial modeling firm F1F9 uncovered a group of employees in a global company that were emailing around 100 spreadsheets to each other every day.
+Research by financial modeling firm F1F9 uncovered a group of employees in a global company that was emailing around 100 spreadsheets to each other every day.